 * New York (Manhattan, Bronx, Staten Island, Queens, Brooklyn, Westchester, Nassau, and Suffolk Counties), Connecticut (Fairfield County), and New Jersey (Middlesex, Monmouth, Somerset, Mercer, Union, Essex, Passaic, Hudson, Bergen, Morris, Sussex, Warren and Hunterdon Counties)

 Information in this section is also available in a Frequently Asked Question (FAQ) format.
-Click on the Endowed/Donor & Outside Scholarship FAQ to view or print the document in PDF format
+Visit our Publication Section to view or print the Endowed/Donor & Outside Scholarship FAQ in PDF format.

 The internet has become the primary resource for searching for scholarships.
 However, don’t waste your time or money on fee-based scholarship matching services.
 You won't get any better information than you can get from using the free websites or search engines that are available.
 Most often these websites will require you to create a user name, password and profile in order to search their databases.
-Click HERE to view a list of free scholarship search engines.
+Visit our Online Tools section to view a list of free scholarship search engines.